PacktPublishing/Building-AI-Intensive-Python-Applications/Chapter 3/README.md

 ## Chapter 3 - Large Language Models

-The code snippet in this directory demonstrates the use of the `tiktoken` tokenizer library used with OpenAI language models.
+The Python script in this directory demonstrates the use of the `tiktoken` tokenizer library used with OpenAI language models.

 First you need to install the `tiktoken` package: